conduktor/conduktor-docs/docs/gateway/concepts/01-Clients.md

 On startup Gateway will attempt to detect the security protocol to use based on the Kafka configuration if you don't specify any security protocol.

-By default, when a Gateway is starting if no security protocol was defined, we try to detect based on the backend Kafka configuration the security protocol to use.
 If there is also no security protocol on the backing Kafka cluster, then we set the security protocol to `PLAINTEXT` by default.

 Here is our mapping from the Kafka cluster's defined protocol: